SergenKaraoglan/sergen-karaoglan-tutorials/README.md

-# My personal portfolio and projects made with NextJS
+# Personal portfolio and projects made with NextJS